feng752/WASBot/README.md

 `Beautiful Soup`

-Once you have these, you can clone this repository and replace the placeholder values in the main.py file with your own API key and secret.
+Once you have these, you can clone this repository and replace the placeholder values in the tweeter.py file with your own API key and secret.

 ## Usage
 The bot is designed to run on a schedule, posting updates at a set interval.
-You can adjust the interval and the websites to scrape for news articles in the scraper.py file.
+You can adjust the websites to scrape news articles for in the scraper.py file.

-The main.py file contains the main function of the bot, which handles the posting of updates to Twitter.
+The main.py file contains the multithreading, which handles the posting of updates to Twitter.
 To run the bot, you can use a task scheduler such as cron on Linux or Task Scheduler on Windows to run the script at the desired interval.

 ## Conclusion
 This bot is a simple yet effective tool for game developers to stay informed on the latest happenings in the industry.
 Feel free to customize and expand upon the code to suit your specific needs.
 Happy coding!